carlosdubus/gamesearch/README.md

 ## Feed class

 The only requirement of a feed class is to implement the __iter__ method.
 See `gamesearch/feeds/giantbomb.py`.
-The __iter__ method should return a generator that yields game objects. `JsonFeed` is a base class that can be used by child feeds that handle jsondata.
+The __iter__ method should return a generator that yields game objects. `JsonFeed` is a base class that can be used by child feeds that handle json data.